 Instructions

-- Add malabar spinach in to wok/pan, and stir fry for about 5-7 minutes, or until bright green and tender.
+- Add the Malabar spinach and stir fry for 3–5 minutes, or until the leaves are wilted and tender.

 Recommended Products